Harimhs/Credit-Scoring-XGBoost-vs-Manual-ANN-with-SHAP-LIME-Explanations/README.md

 ***

-# Credit Risk Modeling with XGBoost, SHAP, and LIME
+# Credit Risk Modeling with XGBoost, Random Forest, SHAP, and LIME

 **Interpretable Machine Learning for Credit Risk Modeling using SHAP and LIME**